pingcap/docs/best-practices/massive-regions-best-practices.md

 ### Method 6: Adjust Region size

-The default size of Region is 96 MiB, you can reduce the Region number by adjusting it to a larger value.
-For more information, see [Tune Region Performance](/tune-region-performance.md)
+The default size of a Region is 96 MiB, and you can reduce the number of Regions by setting Regions to a larger size.
+For more information, see [Tune Region Performance](/tune-region-performance.md).

 > **Warning:**
 >
 > Currently, customized Region size is an experimental feature introduced in TiDB v6.1.0.
 It is not recommended that you use it in production environments.
-The risks are:
+The risks are as follows:
 >
-> + More prone to performance jitter.
+> + Performance jitter might be caused.
-> + Query performance regression, especially when querying a large amount of data.
+> + The query performance, especially for queries that deal with a large range of data, might decrease.
-> + The schedule operator slows down.
+> + The Region scheduling slows down.

 ## Other problems and solutions